Last updated on June 30th, 2024 at 03:20 pm

 my_file.write 'text to write'

-CSV Files
+my_file.closeCSV Files

-CSV is a very commonly used file format and support for it is included in the standard Ruby library (you will, however, have to insert the statement require 'csv'
+CSV is a very commonly used file format and support for it is included in the standard Ruby library (you will, however, have to insert the statement require 'csv' prior to using the CSV class) and it operates very much the same as the File class.

 require 'csv'